MykytaKov00/zm32/README.md

 Running on Linux
 1. Install Docker and Docker Composer.
 Install Docker Desktop if necessary
-2. run the following the file 'start-docker-build-prod.sh' in config folder
+2. Change to config directory and run the following the file 'start-docker-build-prod.sh' as root sudo ./start-docker-build-prod.sh

 Use Pin "0066" to login as a user